Deformable image registration with deep network priors: a study on longitudinal PET images: Experimental setup

 Our \texttt{MIRRBA} method relies on the LapIRN network architecture proposed in \cite{Mok2020}.
 LapIRN is a pyramidal network with $N=3$ depth levels, each level being composed of a feature encoder, a set of residual blocks and a feature decoder, as shown in Fig.~\ref{fig:methods}.
 For each level $L_{i \in \{1, 2, 3\}}$, input images are downsampled by a factor $0.5^{(N-1)}$ using a trilinear interpolation.
 Hence, for the coarsest level $L_1$ the image resolution is divided by 4, while for the finest $L_3$ it remains identical.
 Moreover, a scaling and squaring module (\cite{Dalca2019}) enforces diffeomorphic deformations.

 Network levels were trained in a coarse-to-fine manner, meaning the coarsest level $L_1$ is first trained alone, and then higher levels are progressively trained to refine the registration.
 To avoid unstable starts when training levels $L_{i>1}$, lower levels weights were frozen for a fixed number of epochs.
 Regarding the optimization process, the learning rate was set to $10e{-4}$, and the Adam optimizer was used for 1000 iterations on the two lower levels and 2000 iterations on the finest.
-As a dissimilarity metric, we used the NCC, regularized by smooth and diffeomorphic terms, for which $\lambda_{smooth}$ and $\lambda_{diffeo}$ were determined with a grid search to $0.1$ and $1.0$ respectively (see Eq.~\ref{eq:reg_4}).
+As a dissimilarity metric, we used the NCC, regularized by smooth and diffeomorphic terms, for which $\lambda_{smooth}$ and $\lambda_{diffeo}$ were determined with a grid search to $0.1$ and $1.0$ respectively to minimize the overall loss function over a test set (see Eq.~\ref{eq:reg_4}), as described below for DL-based methods training.
+Indeed, since we aim at using registration-based features to monitor metastatic breast cancer in future work, we need to reach precise global and local registration.
 More details can be found in \cite{Mok2020}.

 Starting from the architecture in Fig.~\ref{fig:methods}, we performed an ablation study to measure the influence of each component.
-Hence, we i) changed the depth of the network (network with 1, 2, 3 or 4 depth levels), ii) computed the results after training each level during the coarse-to-fine registration i.e. the coarsest, the intermediate and the finest), iii) deleted the residual connections of residual blocks to transform them into simple convolutional blocks, iv) replaced the down- and up-convolutions to respectively max-pooling and upsampling operations, and v) used deformable convolutions (\cite{Dai2017}) in the finest level.
-Moreover, we also vi) set both $\lambda_{smooth}$ and $\lambda_{diffeo}$ to $0$ to remove the registration-specific regularization terms (see Fig \ref{fig:methods}.C).
+Hence, we i) changed the depth of the network (network with 1, 2, 3 or 4 depth levels), ii) computed the results after training each level during the coarse-to-fine registration i.e. the coarsest, the intermediate and the finest, iii) deleted the residual connections of residual blocks to transform them into simple convolutional blocks, iv) replaced the down- and up-convolutions to respectively max-pooling and upsampling operations, v) used deformable convolutions (\cite{Dai2017}) in the finest level, and vi) used a Gaussian noise image $\mathcal{N}(0, 0.001)$ (as in \cite{Laves2019}) or concatenated fixed and moving images as network inputs.
+Moreover, we also vii) set both $\lambda_{smooth}$ and $\lambda_{diffeo}$ to $0$ to remove the registration-specific regularization terms (see Fig.~\ref{fig:methods}.C).
+All these implementations are detailed in Table \ref{tab:methods}.